Severe Weather

 • Prepare your property for high winds.

-• Secure large heavy objects or remove any item which can become a deadly or damaging missile.
+• Secure large heavy objects or remove any item(s) which could become a deadly or damaging missile.

 • Get your roof checked regularly to make sure it is secure.